hadley/r-python/README.md

 ## Github repos

 Again we see exponential growth in both repos containing R code and repos containing python code (these number don't include forks), but R repo's are relatively less common than R questions.
+The big jump in repo creation in 2014 is probably due the [JHU coursera course](https://www.coursera.org/course/datascitoolbox).

 ![Explosive growth of R and python repos over time](images/github-raw.png)

-If we standardise the number of R repos by the number of python repos, we see that R is (slowly) catching up, but it's a long way behind.
+If we standardise the number of R repos by the number of python repos, we see that R has been decreasing since the big jump in 2015.

 ![R repos growing relative to python repos](images/github-rel.png)